Documentation Index

 Destinations

 Where processed or extracted data gets written (e.g., Supabase or local Postgres).
-Also stored securely, with connection info in encrypted_destination_config
+Also stored securely, with connection info in encrypted_destination_config.

 Queue Ingestions